What is Gonorrhea?

 • Don’t have sex with someone who appears to have a sexually transmitted infection.
 If your partner has signs or symptoms of a sexually transmitted infection, such as burning during urination or a genital rash or sore, don’t have sex with that person.

-• Consider regular gonorrhea screening.
+• Consider regular neisseria gonorrhoeae infection screening.
 Annual screening is recommended for sexually active women younger than 25 and for older women at increased risk of infection.
 This includes women who have a new sex partner, more than one sex partner, a sex partner with other partners, or a sex partner who has a sexually transmitted infection.

 Regular screening is also recommended for men who have sex with men, as well as their partners.
-To avoid getting gonorrhea again, abstain from sex until after you and your sex partner have completed treatment and after symptoms are gone.
+To avoid getting neisseria gonorrhoeae infection again, abstain from sex until after you and your sex partner have completed treatment and after symptoms are gone.

 References